This article covers everything you need to know about World Interiors crank tables - from materials and construction to styles and maintenance.

 Altering the table's height while these nuts are tightened will cause the threading on the table's shaft(s) to be off-set, causing a tilted table top.
 If this occurs, then the table will need to essentially be taken completely apart and the shaft(s) would need to be reset.

 Please note that each crank piece is intended to have rustic elements incorporated into it.
 This includes a rough, textured table top which better represents the natural characteristics of the wood.
-While this is intended and therefore not considered a defect, it can become an issue for those who need to write on the table surface.
+While this is not considered a defect, it can become an issue for those who need to write on the table surface.
 We recommend using a writing pad on the table in this case.